-Star rating images is a great way to quickly see which are your favorites.
+Star rating images in Lightroom is a great way to quickly see which are your favorites.
 As I’ve already mentioned it’s also a great way to work through a shoot selecting your keepers.

 With my system keepers get 3 stars and anything below that is deleted.

 Star rating is also really effective with in person sales for portrait photography to help a client decide on the images they would like.